richardschoen/MbIbmiOdbcQuery/README.md

 I plan to use it when I want to run multiple DB2 SQL queries and have them in a single UI with multiple result windows open.
 I don't plan to use this instead of ACS Run SQL Scripts, but will use it to augment when I need a better way to compare result sets together.

 This app is a self-contained DotNet 10 app so it runs on Windows only.

+Consider this app open-object, which means FREE to use, but not open-source.
+Although if you need DotNet training or development feel free to reach out.

 Download here:
 https://github.com/richardschoen/MbIbmiOdbcQuery/releases